brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ### <a name="Feat-Alert"></a>Alert

 Strength-based Tanks usually don't have a great bonus to initiative, but going earlier in battle can give a significant strategic advantage to a Tank.
 Getting a +5 bonus to initiative makes this much easier.
-Additionally, you can't be surprised, making it harder for enemy rogues to land sneak attacks on you, and invisible or unseen enemies no longer get advantage while attacking you—both very useful abilities for Tanks.
+Additionally, you can't be surprised, making it harder for enemy rogues to land sneak attacks on you, and invisible or unseen enemies no longer get advantage while attacking you—both useful abilities for Tanks.

 ### <a name="Feat-Shield-Master"></a>Shield Master

 If you're a shield user, Shield Master grants several benefits.
-It allows you to shove as a bonus action, which can be very powerful for Strength-based Tanks and gives you something to do with your bonus action.
+It allows you to shove as a bonus action, which can be powerful for Strength-based Tanks and gives you something to do with your bonus action.
 You can also add your shield's AC bonus to Dexterity saving throws, and you get the added benefit of taking no damage while passing a saving throw usually means that you take half damage.
 This can add up to a lot of protection, but can also help mitigate a mediocre Dexterity score.

 ### <a name="Feat-Slasher"></a>Slasher

 Being able to reduce the speed of your foes makes it harder for them to get away from you—and closer to the people you're trying to protect.
-Giving enemies disadvantage on attacks can be really helpful, although it only happens when you make a critical hit, so it's not reliable.
+Giving enemies disadvantage on attacks can be helpful, although it only happens when you make a critical hit, so it's not reliable.
 The feat also comes with a +1 bonus to either Strength or Dexterity, which makes it easier to take to round out an odd stat.
 Note that you do have to attack with a slashing weapon to apply the effects of this feat.

 ### <a name="Feat-Heavy-Armor-Master"></a>Heavy Armor Master